jonnytracker/Chrome-Dino-RL/README.md

 STEP:
-1. Open the chrome dino game chrome://dino
+1. Open google  chrome browser and enter "chrome://dino" to load the offline dino game
 2. Run the python script